pdeep1506/inshort_clone/README.md

 4. **User-Friendly Interface:** The user interface is designed for ease of use, with a clean and intuitive layout that allows users to navigate effortlessly between different categories and news articles.

-5. **Search Functionality:** Users can search for specific news topics or keywords to find articles of interest quickly.

 **Technologies Used:**